Gregory Jacob

-Gregory Jacob is an American lawyer who was legal counsel to U.S. Vice President Mike Pence during the administration of Donald Trump.
+Gregory Jacob (born c.
+1975) is an American lawyer who was legal counsel to U.S. Vice President Mike Pence during the administration of Donald Trump.
 He is currently a partner in the Washington office of the law firm, O'Melveny & Myers, specializing in ERISA matters.

 Upon learning of attempts to overturn the 2020 United States presidential election, Jacob worked to refute a fringe theory pushed in the Eastman memos by Trump attorney John Eastman that the vice president held unilateral authority to reject States' electors.

 Education

-Jacob went to Westtown School in West Chester, PA, graduating in 1992.
+Jacob went to Westtown School in West Chester, Pennsylvania, graduating in 1992.
 Jacob graduated cum laude from Amherst College in 1996 and Law Review from University of Chicago Law School in 1999.
 He clerked for Judge Jacques Weiner of the 5th U.S. Circuit Court of Appeals in New Orleans.

 Career

 Starting in 2001, Jacob worked in the U.S. Department of Justice's Office of Legal Counsel.
 He was Special Assistant for Domestic Policy during the George W. Bush administration.
 He was also both deputy solicitor and solicitor at the U.S. Department of Labor during the George W. Bush administration.
 Jacob joined the Pence administration eight months before the January 6 attack on the U.S. Capitol.